corda/bootcamp-cordapp/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

-# Bootcamp CorDapp
+# Bootcamp Accounts CorDapp

 This project is the template we will use as a basis for developing a complete CorDapp during today's bootcamp.
-Our CorDapp will allow the issuance of tokens onto the ledger.
+Our CorDapp will allow the issuance of tokens to accounts onto the ledger.

-We'll develop the CorDapp using a test-driven approach.
-At each stage, you'll know your CorDapp is working once it passes both sets of tests defined in `src/test/java/bootcamp`.

 ## Set up